irthomasthomas/llm-plugin-generator/README.md

 - `--model`, `-m`: Model to use for generation
 - `--reasoning`: Reasoning level for the AI (1-9)

+## --type
+ --type model will use a few-shot prompt focused on llm model plugins.
+ --type utility uses one focuse on utilities. leaving off --type will use a default prompt that combines all off them.
+I suggest picking one.

 Examples:

 1. Basic usage: